1. Here's why

 1.1: To update the Spotlight shadows in every frame of your Clip or Movie, please select the relevant Spotlights and switch from Medium or High to Dynamic on the Light Properties panel:

-Please note that every Spotlight with shadows set to Dynamic means that Lumion needs to render the entire Scene once more per frame.
+Please note that every Spotlight with Shadows set to Dynamic means that Lumion needs to render the entire Project once more per frame.

 Knowledge Base: Why are Spotlights not casting shadows?